anuragtb/pdfcpu/core/stamp.md

 Only one of rotation and diagonal is allowed.

-The following description parameters are for text based stamps/watermarks only:
+The following description parameters are for text based stamps only:

+* font name
-* fontname
+* font size
 * color
 * render mode